FDio/hicn/docs/source/started.md

 ## Release note

-The current master branch provides the latest release which is compatible with the lates VPP stable.
+The current master branch provides the latest release which is compatible with the latest VPP stable.
 No other VPP releases are supported nor maintained.
 At every new VPP release distribution hicn master branch is updated to work with the latest stable release.
 All previous stable releases are discontinued and not maintained.
-The user who is interested in a specific release can always checkout the rigth code tree by searching the latest commit under a given git tag carrying the release version.
+The user who is interested in a specific release can always checkout the right code tree by searching the latest commit under a given git tag carrying the release version.

 The Hybrid ICN software distribution can be installed for several platforms.